Description

 I'm ready to learn and grow!

-- Red Shirt Worksheet Color the Red Shirt, worksheet with a red jumbo crayon.
+- Red Shirt Worksheet Color the Red Shirt worksheet with a red egg-shaped crayon.

-- Have a Pajama Day and wear your pajamas all day.
+- Have a Pajama Day by staying in your pajamas all day.

-- Find circles in the book, especially look for the red circles. (eyes, Mama's necklace, bed accents, corner circles)
+- Find circles in the book, especially look for the red circles (e.g. eyes, Mama's necklace, bed accents, corner circles).

 Fine motor skills are activities that improve one’s ability to write and manipulate small objects.
 Gross motor skills involve large muscle movement (e.g. running, jumping, hopping etc.).
 These skills are important for pencil control, balance, and coordination.
 Each Lesson Plan includes an activity to improve the child’s fine and gross-motor skills.
-Also, I encourage you to not use markers or pens since, unlike crayons and pencils, they do not sharpen fine and gross motor skills.
+Also, refrain from using markers or pens in activities as they do not strengthen fine and gross motor skills as much as crayons and pencils.

 Put the Fire Out Gross Motor Activity Gross motor skills are big motor skills that require balance and coordination (e.g. running, jumping, hopping etc.).
 Each lesson plan includes an activity to help improve the child's gross motor skills.
 This week, play "Put the Fire Out," a fun outside activity that involves sidewalk chalk, water, and a sponge.
 Begin by drawing a ladder on cement with sidewalk chalk.
 Draw a fire at the top of the ladder.
 Place a bucket and a sponge at the bottom of the ladder.
 Have the child wet the sponge and jump between the rungs of the ladder to get to the fire.
 Once at the fire, squeeze the sponge over the fire to put it out!
 (Idea from YourTherapySource.com)